 - UE shall be able to identify newly detectable intra-frequency SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331[2].
 Tdetect,SyncRef UE_V2X is defined as 8 seconds at S-SSB Ês/Iot ≥ 0 dB, provided that the V2X UE is allowed to drop a maximum of 6 % of its V2X data and SLSS transmissions for the purpose of selection / reselection to the SyncRef UE.
+When the SyncRef UE is transmitting PSBCH on a carrier frequency subject to CCA, Tdetect,SyncRef UE_V2X_CCA is defined as [TBD] seconds at S-SSB Ês/Iot ≥ 0 dB, provided that the V2X UE is allowed to drop a maximum of [TBD] % of its V2X data and SLSS transmissions for the purpose of selection / reselection to the SyncRef UE.